A single copy of this article may be reprinted for personal, noncommercial use only.

 - Write down any signs you've noticed in your baby, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, such as a description of any child care setting or known exposure your child has had to the common cold.
-And note how frequently your child has had colds, as well as how long they usually last.
+Note how frequently your child has had colds, as well as how long they usually last.

-- Make a list of all medications that your baby is taking.
+- Make a list of all medications your baby is taking.

 - Write down questions to ask your doctor.

-Your time with your baby's doctor is limited, so preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions will help you make the most of your time with your baby's doctor.
 For a common cold, some basic questions to ask the doctor include:

 - What is likely causing my baby's symptoms or condition?